php-ru/symfony-docs-ru/contributing/documentation/format.rst

     .. versionadded:: 3.4

-        Support for annotation routing without an external bundle was added in Symfony 3.4.
+        Support for annotation routing without an external bundle was introduced in Symfony 3.4.
 Prior, you needed to install the SensioFrameworkExtraBundle.

 For a deprecation use the ``.. deprecated:: 3.X`` directive: